-LIMITED SPACE LEFT FOR OCTOBER START DATES.
+LIMITED SPACE LEFT FOR IMMEDIATE ENROLMENT.

 The Learning Continuity Program will provide your child (SK-2) with a transformational education in the STEAM subjects.
 Delivered on-site at our Scarsdale Rd. campus, or on-line when required, it will deliver a degree of certainty into your child’s education, safety and your daily routine.